United Nations (gang): Alliance with the Sinaloa Cartel

 A Lebanese-Canadian UN gangster, Ahmed "Lou" Kaawach-whom Roueche described as "wannable ladies man" and as an atrociously bad "gangsta" rapper whose attempts at rapping were unintentionally comical-enjoyed flaunting his vast wealth.
 For an instance, Kaawach owned a red Cadillac EXT pick-up truck fitted with six televisions in the back and doors that opened vertically.
 Kaawach owned an automobile customization business, but his real job was serving as the UN gang's liaison with Mexican cartels.
 Kaawach was deported back to his native Lebanon following his conviction on weapons charges.
 As Kaawach could not return to Canada, Roueche sent him to live in Guadalajara, where he served as his liaison with the Sinaloa Cartel, working out deals to exchange the prized B.C.
 Bud for cocaine.
 As the Sinaloa Cartel is one of the most powerful criminal organizations in Mexico, controlling much of the state of Sinola, the alliance with the Sinaloa cartel proved to be highly profitable for the UN gang.

 Kaawach's principle contact in Canada was another UN gang member, the Guatemalan-Canadian Elliot "Taco" Castañeda, who worked as a realtor in Vancouver.
-Castañeda owned three houses in the Lower Mainland, each of which were valued at $1.1 million dollars plus a BMW automobile, an expenditure that vastly exceeded his sales commissions as a realtor.
+Castañeda owned three houses in the Lower Mainland, each of which were valued at $1.1 million plus a BMW automobile, an expenditure that vastly exceeded his sales commissions as a realtor.
 On 12 July 2008, as Castañeda and Kaawach were eating tacos at the open-air Tacos de Barbacoa El Cuellos restaurant on Calle Pedro Buzeta in Guadalajara, a mini-van pulled up outside the restaurant followed up by a group of men jumping out and opening fire with automatic rifles on the duo.
 Both Castañeda and Kaawach were killed in the hail of bullets.
 The murders remain unsolved.

-Under the impact of gang wars, greater discipline was needed and Rouche admitted in an interview that he ordered the beatings and the torture of gang members who disobeyed his orders, through he also claimed not to enjoy it.
+Under the impact of gang wars, greater discipline was needed and Roueche admitted in an interview that he ordered the beatings and the torture of gang members who disobeyed his orders, through he also claimed not to enjoy it.
 As a new criminal organization, the group fought a number of turf wars against other gangs, most notably the Red Scorpions.
 They also led a turf war against the Independent Soldiers gang, as it sought to establish itself.